 Most people have goals and resolutions in mind and what they want to do, but that’s about it.
 One simple tip you can use is to write down your goals and create a plan of action.
 You’re more likely to accomplish a goal if it’s written down and who doesn’t like checking things off a list?

 The more specific you are with your goals, the more likely you are to accomplish them.
 Make sure they are achievable, measurable, and with a timestamp.
 That way, you have no reason not achieve them.

-Below is a guide from Earnest, a company where you can refinance student loans, breaking down some attainable money goals by quarter.
+Below is a guide from Earnest, a company where you can refinance student loans, breaking down some attainable money goals by quarter or check out this refinancing student loan calculator.
 Some of my goals for 2018 include creating a savings plan for my family and I, only buy what we absolutely need at the grocery store, and limit us to eating out once a week.
 It’s easy to keep track of your spending habits with simple excel sheets or even apps like Mint or Personal Capital which are handy right on your smartphone!